logto-io/logto/packages/connector-google/README.md

 # Prerequisite

 - A Google account
-- OAuth 2.0 credentials (client ID an a client secret)
+- OAuth 2.0 credentials (client ID and client secret)

 You follow the [Google Identity OAuth 2.0 Guideline](https://developers.google.com/identity/protocols/oauth2/openid-connect#appsetup) to create Web OAuth 2.0 credentials and don't forget to create a client ID for your web application.
 Finally, you should get a client ID and client secret.